Joi Barua

-Joi Barua is an Indian singer and music composer.
+Joi Barua (Note: /as/.) (/as/) is an Indian singer and music composer.
 Born in Digboi, Assam, he started his career by singing advertising jingles and later did playback singing for Hindi, Assamese and Telugu films.
 He is also the lead vocalist of the band Joi.
 Barua has a mixed musical style incorporating elements of rock, soul, jazz, folk and world music.

 Early life

 Joi was born in Digboi, Assam, the younger of the two children to Ranjana Barua and Rohini Dhar Barua.
 His father gave him a violin when he was four years old and that triggered his lifelong passion for music.
 His family moved to Jorhat when he was in junior school.
 When he was seven years old, his sister pushed him to join a singing competition and taught him the popular Cliff Richard song 'Bachelor Boy'.
 Even though ignorant about singing at that age, he won the competition.
 It was a defining moment.
 His school principal, Sister Mabilia, understood his passion for music and since then she never missed an opportunity to encourage him into singing and taking part in stage acts.
 Her favourite was the Boney M song 'El Lute' -about a man wrongly imprisoned for a crime he did not commit- which he would often sing to her.
 He considers her as his first guru in life and a constant source of inspiration.
 At home, he and his cousin Piku would sing songs of The Beatles, The Eagles, Simon and Garfunkel, U2, etc. He passed out his high school from St. Anthony's College, Shillong, and later attended Gauhati Commerce College for graduation.

 His personal inspirations include his father, who always encouraged him to take music out of classrooms into the hearts of people, and his ex-principal Sister Mabilia who guided his passion for music.
 His musical influences have been varied.
 It includes Sting, The Beatles, The Eagles, Iron Maiden, The Police, Ozzy Osbourne, Joe Satriani, Eric Clapton, U2, etc. Classical Composers like Beethoven, Rossini, Vivaldi and Mozart, and Indians musicians like L. Subramaniam, A.R.
 Rahman, Salil Chowdhury, Ilaiyaraaja, Bhupen Hazarika and Jayanta Hazarika also influenced him a lot.